raindropio/help/docs/using/bookmarks/index.md

 ![](buttons.png)

 1. Visit [settings page](https://app.raindrop.io/settings/app)
-2. Change `Click on a bookmark` behaviour
+2. Change `Click on a bookmark` behavior
 3. Or change `Buttons` that appear on mouse over on a bookmark (you can add a maximum of 5 buttons)